-Soccer field suicide bomb mystery in Belgium
+Soccer field suicide bomb perplexes Belgium

-BRUSSELS (Reuters) - A man walked to the middle of an empty soccer pitch in a Belgian town and blew himself up on Tuesday in an act authorities said looked like suicide.
+BRUSSELS (Reuters) - A man walked to the middle of an empty soccer pitch in a Belgian town and blew himself up with a grenade on Tuesday in what authorities said was an act of despair.

-“We do not think it is a terrorist act,” Hasan Aydin of the local council in Verviers told Reuters.
+A 65-year-old former soldier left farewell notes at his home nearby saying he could no longer bear his life and making his last will, the public prosecutor said in a statement.

-The location — a pitch used by amateur league side CS Verviers — and the timing of the explosion ensured no one else was hurt, he said.
+It classed the death as suicide but did not name the man.

-The dead man, whom Aydin said was aged about 60 and with European features, was not publically identified.
-Local media said police were searching the nearby home of a former soldier.
+The blast initially caused concern as Belgium has been rocked by Islamist violence in recent years.

-Belgium has been rocked by Islamist violence in recent years.
 Verviers, an eastern industrial town near Liege, was the scene in January 2015 of a shootout in which two men associated with later attacks in Paris and Brussels were killed.

-However, details of Tuesday’s blast offered a very different picture.
+However, details of Tuesday’s incident offered a very different picture.

 “He walked calmly toward the center circle,” one witness told local newspaper La Meuse.